janhurst/unisa-tbi/README.md

 # Predicting Traumatic Brain Injuries (TBI) in Children
-This project aims to provide a decision support tool based on a machine learning predictive model for assessing the need for a CT scan for children who present to Emergency Departments with head trama.
+This project aims to provide a decision support tool based on a machine learning predictive model for assessing the need for a CT scan for children who present to Emergency Departments with head trauma.

 The predictive model is initially built from a study dataset entitled *Identification of children at very low risk of clinically-important brain injuries after head trauma: a prospective cohort study*